sst/guide/_chapters/give-feedback-while-logging-in.md

 ### Handling Errors

 You might have noticed in our Login and App components that we simply `alert` when there is an error.
-For this section of the guide we are going to keep it simple.
+We are going to keep our error handling simple.
 But it'll help us further down the line if we handle all of our errors in one place.

 <img class="code-marker" src="/assets/s.png" />To do that, add the following to `src/libs/errorLib.js`.